 The Feldstein-Horioka Fact

-This Paper shows that general equilibrium effects can partly rationalize the high correlation between saving and investment observed in OECD countries.
-We introduce a novel factor augmented panel regression to control for general equilibrium effects where global shocks are allowed to affect each country with specific magnitude and lag structure.
-We show that the homogeneity restriction on the propagation of global shocks across countries is rejected by the data and biases the saving-retention coefficient estimated in previous studies.
-By relaxing this assumption, the saving-retention coefficient remains high in the 70s but decreases considerably over time becoming very small in the last two decades.
-This finding is explained by the increased capital mobility in OECD countries.
+This paper shows that general equilibrium effects can partly rationalize the high correlation between saving and investment rates observed in OECD countries.
+We find that once controlling for general equilibrium effects the saving-retention coefficient remains high in the 70's but decreases considerably since the 80's, consistently with the increased capital mobility in OECD countries.

 JEL Classification: C23, F32, F41